Toni Gonzaga: 2022–present: Transfer to ALLTV, return to TV5 and Eat Bulaga!, My Sassy Girl

 On February 8, 2022, Gonzaga was the host of the UniTeam alliance proclamation rally held in the Philippine Arena, a political event that received negative media attention.
+Gonzaga endorsed, among others, Bongbong Marcos, who was embroiled with ill-gotten wealth issues, Sara Duterte, who has been impeached twice due to corruption issues, and former senator Jinggoy Estrada, who has been arrested thrice for plunder, among others.

 The next day, February 9, Gonzaga stepped down as the lead host of Pinoy Big Brother after 16 years, passing on her duties to Bianca Gonzalez.
 News reports have linked her departure to political endorsements, as Gonzaga also declared her support for Iglesia ni Cristo (INC) member and former senatorial candidate Rodante Marcoleta, one of the key figures in the shutdown of ABS-CBN and the denial of its franchise renewal.
 ABS-CBN respected the decision of Gonzaga's resignation from Pinoy Big Brother and her departure from the network.

-On June 30, 2022, the day of inauguration of President Bongbong Marcos, Gonzaga performed the Philippine National Anthem, "Lupang Hinirang".
+On June 30, 2022, Gonzaga performed the Philippine national anthem, "Lupang Hinirang", at the inauguration of President Bongbong Marcos.
 She was also an official endorser of Shopee, which garnered negative reactions online amid the company's plans to lay-off employees.

 In September 2022, Gonzaga, together with her husband, moved to AMBS (ALLTV), a new television network owned by Manny Villar.
 Gonzaga later interviewed Bongbong Marcos inside the Malacañang Palace, which aired on September 13 on All TV and streamed via her YouTube's Toni Talks.
 A talk show called Toni, hosted and produced by herself, premiered on ALLTV on October 3, 2022.
 She also starred in the 2022 Metro Manila Film Festival entry, My Teacher.
 A concert celebrating her 20th anniversary in show business was held at the Araneta Coliseum on January 20, 2023.

 Gonzaga's movie My Sassy Girl, a Philippine adaptation of the 2001 South Korean film of the same title, was released on theaters on January 31, 2024.
 She also appeared on TV5/RPTV's Eat Bulaga! to promote her film.

+During the 2025 senatorial elections, Gonzaga endorsed Rodante Marcoleta, who has been arrested for plunder, and Bong Revilla, who has been arrested twice for plunder.